-Our class has been going on a wild and courageous adventure with the great Robinson Crusoe throughout the month of February.
+Our class on customer service training has been going on a wild and courageous adventure with the great Robinson Crusoe throughout the month of February.
 Before reading each student made a list of what they thought they would need if they were stranded on a deserted island.
 I was impressed with many of the items.
 Several students said they would bring weapons for hunting food, seeds to plant crops and a dog or cat for companionship.
 Other items that made the lists were an iPad, a game system and favorite stuffed animals.
 We then discussed that a deserted island most likely would not have electricity, which was extremely disappointing to our tech-savvy students.

 In our Geometry studies students have been focusing on types of triangles and angles.
 We read a story about how geometry came to be and have been using our infamous Box of Sticks to create the seven different triangles (right-angled isosceles, right-angled scalene, acute-angled isosceles, acute-angled scalene, obtuse-angled isosceles, obtuse-angled scalene, and equilateral equiangular.)

 One goal of mine is to provide the children with several experiences outside of the classroom.
 This past month we went to Playhouse Square in Cleveland to see a show called Dino-Light.
 This was a show done without words, using only light and music to convey the emotions of the characters.
 The story was about a scientist who built a dinosaur, but the dinosaur was missing a heart.
 The scientist gave the dinosaur a heart in hopes he would became a kind and loving dinosaur.
 The scientist and his dinosaur were separated and they searched for each other throughout the play.
 In the end, the dinosaur defeated his foe to save the life of the scientist, thus showing his love.
 The play was fantastic, but my heart melted when we completed our “End of the Day Journal” entry and Annika said she had a lesson on friendship because the dinosaur in the play learned to love and care for another person, just like a true friend.